ANIME EXPO

 • If freebies, exclusives, interactive booths, and scavenger hunts are easy to locate

-• A quick way for finding things to do
+• A quick way to find things to do

 competitor analysis

-To figure out what feature to add would be the most helpful, further research was conducted through a competitor analysis.
+Further research was conducted through competitor analysis to figure out what feature to add that would be most helpful.
 I looked at apps for San Diego Comic Con (SDCC), Anime NYC, LVL Up Expo, PAX, and Disneyland.
 I wanted to gather inspiration to see if I can help create a feature that would better entice users to download Anime Expo’s app during their visit.

 features to include